1solation/python-aws-serverless-cdk-template/README.md

 Use this template to start a python project within a development container.

+To run this in the cloud (on a throw-away virtual machine provided by GitHub) you can run it in GitHub Codespaces in 1 click.
+Then you'll be up and running with VS Code in the browser.

+To run this locally you will need Docker & VS Code.
+Open the repo in VS Code & a pop up will appear to ask you if you want to reopen in a dev container & it will spin up the container for you automatically (so no need to worry about setting docker containers up for each person).
+See below for more in-depth Development Containers documentation.

 ## Features:

 - Bundled with `Python 3.9-bullseye` (`-bullseye` variants on local on arm64/Apple Silicon)